September 20, 2019

 In 2017, following a routine mammogram, Peggy was diagnosed with stage 0 ductal carcinoma in situ (DCIS) breast cancer.
 Pre-surgical testing, that included a chest X-ray and breast MRI, revealed a mass on Peggy’s lung.
 A biopsy confirmed stage 1B lung cancer, which meant her tumor measured 3-4 centimeters.

-“I was completely shocked,” says Peggy.
+“I was completely shocked,” says Peggy, who was 62 years of age at the time.
 “I had no symptoms, I never smoked or spent time around smokers, and there is no history of lung cancer in my family.”

-Although smoking is the number one cause of lung cancer, about 10 to 15 percent of lung cancers occur in people who never smoked, according to Dr. Jennifer Worth, the thoracic surgeon who would operate on Peggy.
+Although smoking is the number one cause of lung cancer, about 10 to 15 percent of lung cancers occur in people who never smoked.
 Radon, secondhand smoke, and other environmental exposures are also risk factors.

 As is the case with many lung cancer diagnoses, a cause for Peggy’s cancer was never determined, although she feels environmental factors are likely.

 Peggy forged ahead, her characteristic indomitable spirit firmly in place, as she faced two separate, unrelated cancers—breast and lung—at the same time.

 Two nurse navigators at the Ann B. Barshinger Cancer Institute were at her side, guiding Peggy through the complexities of her diagnoses: breast cancer nurse navigator Julie Justice and lung cancer navigator Amy Jo Pixley.